data-skywalker1/Agentic-AI-LanggraphQA/README.md

 # Agentic-AI-LanggraphQA
 Agentic-AI-LanggraphQA

 A small collection of example notebooks and scripts that demonstrate simple LLM workflows using LangGraph, LangChain, and Google GenAI.
-The repo is for experimentation and learning.
+The repo is for experimentation and learnings.

 Contents
 - Example notebooks (`*.ipynb`) demonstrating prompt-chaining and workflow patterns.